anmolanand2001/Stock-Trading-App/README.md

 3. Investors Exchange (IEX): https://iextrading.com/

 ### Run the application
-Go to stocktrader root folder
+Go to stocktrader root folder and then,
 Run the following command: 'mvn spring-boot:run'